shabin5785/react-notes/Notes_1.md

 - state changes can only one uni directional.
 It can only flow down and never flow up in heirarchy tree

-- careful with this reference.WE can bind this context to a method.
+- careful with this reference.WE can bind this context to a method.Arrow fns have this context references the declared scope.